1. Don’t buy the biggest backpack you can find.

 9. Leave all your expectations behind.

 The only thing worse than having high expectations is being disappointed when those expectations aren’t met.
 Everyone I met has loved Melbourne, I thought it was an OK city and I didn’t feel the need to stay there more than one day.
-I had a good time, but it wasn’t all it was made out to be.
+I had an alright time, but it wasn’t all it was made out to be.
 So, I learned to leave your expectations behind and just live in the moment.
 Go to your destination with a blank mindset and just wrap yourself up in the moments of your trip because there will be things you see and do that just completely blow your mind in the best way possible because you weren’t expecting how beautiful it could be.
 Expectations can either make or break a trip, so try to leave them at the airport because some people’s dream destinations could be another person’s nightmare.

 10. The urge to travel more doesn’t simply “go away.”